 Micro-CT processes metadata

 MicroCT (Micro Computed Tomography) is a technology that uses computer-processed X-rays to produce tomographic images (virtual 'slices') of specific areas of the scanned object, allowing the user to see inside without cutting.
 Digital geometry processing is used to generate a three-dimensional image of the inside of an object from a large series of two-dimensional radiographic images, taken around a single axis of rotation.
-The information that is kept regarding the steps that we follow to perform the specimen’s preparation, the scanning process, the reconstruction and the postprocessing events are presented to the following tables: (Table 4a-4e).
+It is a complex process that consists of information that is kept regarding the a series of events such as performspecimen’s preparation, the scanning process, the reconstruction and the postprocessing events.
+In the following table the metadata about these events are presented (Table 4a-4e).

 Metadata about Specimen preparation before scanning